 Educator: Strong wind is good, why do you think?

-Children: Hurricane, snowstorm, blizzard, blizzard, tornado, blizzard.
+Children: Hurricane, blizzard, blizzard, blizzard, tornado, blizzard.

 Experience (Sea)